IRS Pet Deduction: Can You Claim Pets On Taxes?

 Sam Lion / Pexels

-Often, it still makes more sense to take the standard tax deduction, which is $13,850 for individual taxpayers in 2024, unless your mortgage or your state and local taxes exceed that amount or your medical costs were more than 7.5 percent of your adjusted gross income.
+The IRS always likes to keep things very complex and complicated, so it’s important to read below to see if your dog or cat technically qualifies.
+You don’t want to accidentally file incorrectly and end up owing the government money.
+Often, it still makes more sense to take the standard tax deduction, which is $14,600 for individual taxpayers in 2024 and $29,200 for married couples filing jointly.
 It’s important to note that you should start collecting receipts and bills for every pet-related expense that you’re hoping to deduct.

 Service animal tax deduction

 If you have a certified service animal, then you can deduct the costs associated with caring for your dog from your taxes, including medical costs, pet food, grooming, and training, if those costs exceed 7.5 percent of your adjusted gross income.
 The cost of buying your service animal can also be deducted.
 Service animals go through a professional training process and wear an official working vest when in public.
-They are different from an emotional support or therapy animal.
-Service pets help people with physical disabilities and those who have visual and hearing impairment as well as seizures and PTSD.
+They are different from emotional support or therapy animals.
+Service pets help people with physical disabilities and those who have visual and hearing impairments, as well as seizures and PTSD.
 Make sure that you have a note from your doctor as proof and any official documents.

 Emotional support animal tax deduction